Need to talk? Call 1800 882 436.

 • before they start playing contact sports

-• if the upper and lower teeth do not come together correctly in a uniform ‘bite’
+• if the upper (top) and lower (bottom) teeth don’t come together correctly when they bite their teeth together

 Can illness or medicine damage my child's teeth?